luo4neck/Travelling-Salesman-Problem/README.md

-tsp1 used brute force method to find the.
+tsp1 use recursion method to brute force to find the best routine.
+Recursion is Amazing.

-tsp3 used simulated annealing method to find the solution.
+tsp3 use simulated annealing method to find the solution.